 A Party or Non-Party that makes original documents available for inspection need not designate them for protection until after the inspecting Party has indicated which documents it would like copied and produced.
-During the inspection and before the designation, all of the material made available for inspection shall be deemed "CONFIDENTIAL."
-After the inspecting Party has identified the documents it wants copied and produced, the Producing Party must determine which documents, or portions thereof, qualify for protection under this Order.
-Then, before producing the specified documents, the Producing Party must affix the "CONFIDENTIAL legend" to each page that contains Protected Material.
-If only a portion or portions of the material on a page qualifies for protection, the Producing Party also must clearly identify the protected portion(s) (e.g., by making appropriate markings in the margins).
+During the inspection and before the designation, all of the material made available for inspection will be deemed "CONFIDENTIAL."
+After the inspecting Party has identified the